Chazaka in Kashrus: 7/11 Slurpees, Starbucks coffee & public hot water machine

 99.9% of Slurpee flavors are kosher pareve.
 The Slurpee machine operates at 28°F, too cold for there to be any blios flavor.
 There are also no issues of kavush because of the high turnover of product.
 The flavors don’t usually sit in the machines for 24 hours.
 The compartment in the machine is so small that the Slurpee flavor is replaced after filling a few cups.

 However, Slurpee is a registered trademark sold only at 7-Eleven stores.
-Other gas stations or convenience stores sell similar products but more caution is needed when purchasing from them.
+Other gas stations or convenience stores sell similar products, but more caution is needed when purchasing from them.
 While 7-Eleven stores mostly use the main brands which are more likely to be kosher certified, other stores may use generic-brands that are not necessarily kosher certified.
 If the dispenser is shared among more than one flavor, and you cannot confirm that they are all kosher, it is recommended to run the machine until there is no residue of the previous flavor before filling your cup.

 2) Is a ‘Kosher’ coffee by Starbucks permissible?